alien4cloud/csar-public-library/org/ystia/logstash/README.rst

 Logstash provides a powerful pipeline for storing, querying, and analyzing logs.
 It includes an arsenal of built-in inputs, filters, codecs, and outputs, that are integrated as plugins.
 See https://www.elastic.co/guide/en/logstash/5.1/index.html for details about all these plugins' configuration

-The YSTIA **Logstash** component is packed together with two other components that can be useful for Big Data applications development:
+The Ystia **Logstash** component is packed together with two other components that can be useful for Big Data applications development:

 - **GeoNames** component that provides geolocation for Big Data applications
 - **Twitter** connector that allows to connect Twitter to Logstash, and thus, to an ELK chain